Recipe & Ontology

 Add your labels in the "Labels & Attributes" tab and click "Enter" or click the "+" button.

-However, when using the Semantic Segmentation tool, the color of the label will be reflected in the masked item’s output.
+For Semantic Segmentation tool, the color of the label will be reflected in the masked item’s output.
 If your model already has its own RGB for the masked output, make sure to set the label's colors accordingly.

 For more information about the Semantic Segmentation tool, click here tool.